strongloop/strongloop.com2/_posts/2019-12-19-loopback-2019-review.md

 With all of this activity, we weren't surprised to see LoopBack downloads continue to grow.

-2018
-There were  approximately 1.5 millions downloads for LoopBack 2 and lb3 throughout 2018 - a 21% increase from 2017.
-We also saw a big increase for LoopBack 4 at 115,000 downlaods - 13 times more than last year.

-- update numbers on 2019 downloads
-- LoopBack 2 and lb3
-- LoopBack 4

 ### LoopBack, Winner of 2019 API Award for API Middleware

 Congratulations again to LoopBack for earning the 2019 API Award for the “[Best in API Middleware](https://strongloop.com/strongblog/loopback-2019-api-award-api-middleware/)” category.
 These awards were presented at the 2019 API Awards Ceremony during API World 2019, celebrating the technical innovation, adoption, and reception in the API & Microservices industries and use by a global developer community.
 Raymond Feng, co-creator and architect for LoopBack, presented the team to receive the award.